pjambet/blog/content/posts/toy-redis-go.md

 }
 ```

-For each branch of the `switch` statement we implement the command-specific behavior theough [the various operations][map-docs] available for the map type.
+For each branch of the `switch` statement we implement the command-specific behavior through [the various operations][map-docs] available for the map type.

 ### GET